 University housing is available for students in university-managed residence halls and apartments.
 Room types include singles, doubles, triples, quads, apartments and suites.
-University housing facilities are mixed-gender, with the exceptions of Hamerschlag House, Scobell House (both all-male) and McGill House (all-female).
+University housing facilities are mixed-gender, with the exceptions of Scobell House (all-male) and McGill House (all-female).

-Housing assignments for first-year residents are completed through an application-based process, in order of student admissions deposit dates.
+Housing assignments for first-year residents are completed through an application-based process.
 Housing assignments for upper division students are completed through Room Selection, a process in which residents are assigned a random room selection number, used in conjunction with their class standing, to determine the order that students may select their housing assignment for the next academic year.